Cinnamon Roll Cookies (slice-and-bake)

 - Make the cookie dough: Whisk the dry ingredients in one bowl and set aside.
 In the bowl of a stand mixer, beat the butter and sugar.
-Add the egg and vanilla and mix until incorporated.
+Add the egg and vanilla.
 Finally, add the dry ingredients and mix just until combined.

 - Roll the cookie dough: The next step is to split the dough in half and roll each half out into a 9-inch by 7-inch rectangle that is no less than 1/4-inch thick.
 You can do this between two pieces of parchment paper or by flouring your work surface and rolling pin.

 - Roll and chill the dough: Very slowly roll up the dough into a 9-inch log.
 You will have two logs of dough.
 Wrap and refrigerate both for at least 2 hours or overnight.

 - Cut and bake the cookies: Preheat the oven to 350 F and use a sharp knife to cut the dough into 1/2-inch thick disks.
 Bake for 10 minutes or until the edges are set.